pootsbook/ruby_for_developers/environment.md

 * Download and setup the Vagrant box:

 {% highlight sh %}
-$ vagrant box add test https://s3.amazonaws.com/railstraining/rails_test.box
+$ vagrant box add rubyrails https://s3.amazonaws.com/railstraining/rubyrails.box
 $ vagrant init test
 $ vagrant up
 {% endhighlight %}

-**WARNING** The link is pointing to a test box, not the box we will use on the day.

 Login to the box and browse to the shared directory: